PERMIAS-SDIA/sdia-website-v2/README.md

 Always do `pnpm run dev` before pushing your changes to ensure everything works correctly.

 # Hosting
-This website is deployed on Vercel using permias sdia's gmail account.
+This website is deployed on Vercel using PERMIAS SDIA's gmail account.

 Back-end is hosted on Neon also on the sdia gmail account.
 - The Back-end is only used to host a database of alumni, officers, and events.